Working with older adults

 Shared Experience is the British Museum's programme for older adults.

 The Museum works closely with local organisations to make the Museum accessible to everyone.
-A guide for group leaders visiting the British Museum with older adults has been created by our Communities Team.
+Advice for group leaders visiting the British Museum with older adults.
+This guide offers information and advice to group leaders working with older adults who may need additional support to make their way around the Museum and enjoy the collection.

 Monthly informal sessions for people over 55